A Judge-Aware Ranking Framework for Evaluating Large Language Models without Ground Truth: Introduction

 Our main contributions are summarized as follows: (1) We identify judge heterogeneity as a fundamental source of bias and invalid uncertainty in LLM-as-a-judge rankings; (2) We propose a judge-aware generalization of the BTL model that jointly estimates model quality and judge reliability without ground-truth labels; (3) We establish identifiability and asymptotic theory for the resulting estimator, enabling valid confidence intervals for LLM rankings; and (4) We demonstrate empirically that judge-aware aggregation improves alignment with human preferences and data efficiency compared to unweighted approaches.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:related_work} reviews prior work on statistical ranking models and LLM evaluation.
 Section~\ref{sec:model} formulates the proposed judge-aware model, derives the maximum likelihood estimation algorithm, and establishes asymptotic properties.
 Section~\ref{sec:simulation} validates the method through numerical simulations.
 Section~\ref{sec:experiment} reports evaluation results on real-world datasets.
 Section~\ref{sec:conclusion} concludes with discussion and future directions.
+Our code and data are available on GitHub\footnote{\url{https://github.com/TanXZfra/Judge-Aware-Ranking-Framework-for-LLMs}}.